MoceanAPI/thirtybees-sms-order-notification/README.md

 # thirtybees-moceanapi-sms-order-notification
 Thirty Bees SMS Order Notification integration with MoceanAPI

+Try for FREE now.
+20 trial SMS credits will be given upon [registration](https://dashboard.moceanapi.com/register?fr=thirtybees_order_notification).
+Additional SMS credits can be requested and is subject to approval by MoceanAPI

 # Setup instruction

 1. Log in to your admin panel and open “Modules and Services” page